jcwangxp/Crossline/README.md

 * No any dynamic memory operations: malloc/free/realloc/new/delete/strdup/etc.
 * Very small only about 1000 LOC, and code logic is simple and easy to read.
 * Easy to customize your own shortcuts and new features.
+* Only single line edit mode is supported now.
-* Unicode is to be supported later.
+* Unicode is not supported yet.

 ## Background